Lommix/lommix_ui/README.md

 ## Syntax

-strict unified syntax.
-Take any Bevy naming, make it `snake_case`.
+There is only one truth: `snake_case`.
+Take any Bevy naming, make it `snake_case`, you found your value.

 [checkout the full syntax here](docs/styles.md)